Dive Like a Pro: Let’s Talk Neutral Buoyancy Control

 Tip #1: Dive Properly Weighted

 The most common mistake we see is people diving with or requesting too much weight.
 Diving with extra weight will no doubt make you sink easier, but various habits are formed by diving overweighted.
 First, the bottom half of your body tends to tilt downward.
-If you are diving close to the bottom then your fins will kick up the sand behind you.
-This not only obstructs the visibility of scuba divers behind you, but it also disturbs the sea life living in the sand.
-The best game you can play while diving is to see if you can make it through an entire dive without touching or grazing ANYTHING.
-Including the sand.
-If you are swimming higher in the water column with your legs tilted downward it may cause you to “yo-yo” dive.
+If you are diving close to the bottom, then your fins will kick up the sand behind you.
+Your finning not only obstructs the visibility of scuba divers behind you, but it also disturbs the sea life living in the sand.
+The best game you can play while diving is to see if you can make it through an entire dive without touching or grazing ANYTHING, including the sand.
+If you are swimming higher in the water column with your legs tilted downward, it may cause you to “yo-yo” dive.
 Since your legs are beneath you, you end up picking up with each kick instead of kicking forward.
-This counteracts the lead weights pulling you down, but it is an incredibly inefficient way to move in the water and will cause you to use the air in your tank much faster.
+This motion counteracts the lead weights pulling you down, but it is an incredibly inefficient way to move in the water and will cause you to use the air in your tank much faster.
 Not only is your kicking inefficient, you will undoubtedly have to rely more on your BCD to achieve neutral buoyancy, and this also wastes your air.

 Tip #2: Lungs and Legs!